Skip to content Skip to sidebar Skip to footer

 Although he’s relatively new to the equestrian world, Ken is a great ambassador, community liaison, business-savvy advisor and fan.

 He often wears shorts, colorful shirts and work boots, including when interviewed by major TV outlets and when addressing guests at the Bridle Brunch.
-His friendly demeanor is ideal in a sport often described in potentially intimidating terms — like “the sport of kings.”
+His friendly demeanor is ideal in a sport often described in potentially intimidating phrases — like “the sport of kings.”

 Ken may eschew conventional business attire, but business success is a big part of his story.